nikbearbrown/NanoLex/Data/NanoLex_4.md

  - **Hypernym Usage:** As a broader category, particle analysis includes not only nanoparticle characterization but also the study of larger particles, extending the relevance of these techniques across different sizes and types of materials.
  - **Hyponym Usage:** Size measurement of nanoparticles is a specific aspect of nanoparticle characterization, highlighting the focus on quantifying physical dimensions as a foundational property.

+### Expanded Definition and Usage:
-### Conclusion\nUnderstanding the nuanced lexical relationships and distinctions within the field of nanoparticle characterization enhances communication and specificity among researchers and practitioners.
+Understanding the nuanced lexical relationships and distinctions within the field of nanoparticle characterization enhances communication and specificity among researchers and practitioners.
 This precision is vital for advancing scientific knowledge and application in nanotechnology and its associated fields.\n

 ### Lexical Dictionary Entry: Nanoparticle Cluster